JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Magnetic_Sensitivity.md

 > Magnetoception (or “magnetoreception”) is the ability to detect changes in a magnetic field to perceive direction or altitude and has even been postulated as a method for animals to develop regional maps.
 It is most commonly observed in birds, though it has also been observed in many other animals including honeybees and turtles.
 Researchers have identified a probable sensor in pigeons: a small (dwarf), heavily innervated region of the skull, which contains biological magnetite.
 Humans have a similar magnetite deposit in the ethmoid bone of the nose.
 Although there is no dispute that a magnetic sense exists in many avians (it is essential to the navigational abilities of migratory birds), it is a controversial and not well-understood phenomenon. . .
 In bees, it has been observed that magnetite is embedded across the cellular membrane of a small group of neurons; the theory is that when the magnetite aligns with the Earth's magnetic field, induction causes a current to cross the membrane which depolarizes the cell. [^1]

 > The four points of the compass are universal and inherent in the life of Nebadon [the section of the cosmos where Earth exists].
 All living creatures possess bodily units which are sensitive and responsive to these directional currents.
 These creature creations are duplicated on down through the universe to the individual planets and, in conjunction with the magnetic forces of the worlds, so activate the hosts of microscopic bodies in the animal organism that these direction cells ever point north and south.
 Thus is the sense of orientation forever fixed in the living beings of the universe.
 This sense is not wholly wanting as a conscious possession by mankind.
-These bodies were first observed on Urantia [Earth] about the time of this narration. ([UB 34:4.10](/en/The_Urantia_Book/34#p4_10))
+These bodies were first observed on Urantia [Earth] about the time of this narration. (<a id="a78_759"></a>[UB 34:4.10](/en/The_Urantia_Book/34#p4_10))

 _The Urantia Book_ claims that its content was provided in the mid 1930's; however, it was not published until 1955.
 Though the publication date is a universally uncontenscious issue, it's claim that the content of _The Urantia Book_ was provided in the mid 1930's is an issue that attracts a broader range of opinion and is not so easily verified as the book's publication date.